GSS-Cogs/csvw-example/all-purpose/README.md

 The following document is walkthrough of using csvw but without direct reference to a specific example.
 The intention is to delve more into the _why_ than the _how_.

-For example uses see the accompanying examples.
+For example uses see the accompanying example repos.

 - [CSVW Walkthrough](#csvw-walkthrough)